 - due process suffers because students do not even know the process that is due them.

-Second, student's ignorance of Ad Board precedent hinders their ability to adequately defend themselves because they are
+student's ignorance of Ad Board precedent hinders their ability to adequately defend themselves

-Ad Board precedent, a fact that undermines whatever educational or deterrent value that precedent may have.
+with Ad Board precedent, a fact that undermines whatever educational or deterrent value that

 AppealsNo administrative body is infallible.
 In the normal course of events, procedures can be ignored and perspective lost.
 However,

 when the "normal" course of events involves student's academic careers, as does